UniqueoneZ/ISMRNN/README.md

 - sh run_main.sh

 Note that there is a certain variance in the experimental data for the model, and the hyperparameters have not yet been finely tuned.
 We will continue to improve this work in the future.

+If you find our working useful, you may cite our paper if need:
+@article{zhao2024msegrnn,
+  title={MSegRNN: Enhanced SegRNN Model with Mamba for Long-Term Time Series Forecasting}, author={Zhao, GaoXiang and Wang, XiaoQiang}, journal={arXiv preprint arXiv:2407.10768}, year={2024}
+}